Permanent members of the United Nations Security Council: Expansion

 Since 1992, Italy and other council members have instead proposed semi-permanent seats or expanding the number of temporary seats.
 In 2024, the United States proposed the creation of two permanent seats on the Security Council for African countries, in the event of an expansion of the Security Council.

 Most of the leading candidates for permanent membership are regularly elected onto the Security Council by their respective groups.
 Japan was elected for eleven two-year terms, Brazil for ten terms, and Germany for three terms.
 India has been elected to the council eight times in total, with the most recent successful bid being in 2020.

 In 2013, the P5 and G4 members of the UN Security Council accounted for eight of the world's ten largest defence budgets, according to the Stockholm International Peace Research Institute (SIPRI).

-Leaders of the permanent members

-The following are the heads of state or heads of government that represent the permanent members of the UN Security Council as of 2025: